-Buerger disease (also known as thromboangiitis obliterans) is an obliterative arteritis found predominantly in heavy smokers.
+Buerger disease, also known as thromboangiitis obliterans, is non-necrotising arteritis found predominantly in young male smokers.

-Patients may initially present with nonspecific symptoms such as hand and foot claudication, which eventually progresses to ischemic ulceration.
-Biopsy is often necessary to make the diagnosis because the imaging appearance and symptoms overlap with those of atherosclerosis and other connective tissue diseases.
+Patients may initially present with nonspecific symptoms such as hand and foot claudication, which eventually progresses to ischaemic ulceration.
+A biopsy is often necessary to make the diagnosis because the imaging appearance and symptoms overlap with those of atherosclerosis and other connective tissue diseases.

-Corkscrew collateral vessels is not however pathognomonic for Buerger disease, as they may be seen in patients with connective tissue diseases
+Corkscrew collateral vessels are not, however, pathognomonic for Buerger disease as they may be seen in patients with connective tissue disease.

 - 1. Stepansky F, Hecht EM, Rivera R et-al. Dynamic MR angiography of upper extremity vascular disease: pictorial review.
 Radiographics.
 28 (1): e28. doi:10.1148/radiol.e28 - Pubmed citation

 - 2. Dimmick SJ, Goh AC, Cauzza E et-al. Imaging appearances of Buerger's disease complications in the upper and lower limbs.
 Clin Radiol.
 2012;67 (12): 1207-11. doi:10.1016/j.crad.2012.04.005 - Pubmed citation

 - 3. Aqel MB, Olin JW.
 Thromboangiitis obliterans (Buerger's disease).
 Vasc Med.
 1998;2 (1): 61-6.
 Pubmed citation

 - 4. Blättler W, Schwarzenbach B, Largiadèr J. Superficial vein thrombophlebitis-serious concern or much ado about little?.
 VASA.
 2008;37 (1): 31-8. doi:10.1024/0301-15184.108.40.206 - Pubmed citation